mantis3de/CrawlerKit-docs/docs/systems/trap-types.md

 2. Place the pit mesh (hole, walls on all sides, walls going down).
 3. Add no components — done.

-The party can enter the cell and falls immediately.
-Death is instant, no animation, no sound.
+The party walks in and falls immediately.
+No animation, no sound.

 ---

 ## Type 2 — Timed Trapdoor

 **What happens:** The player steps onto what looks like a normal floor tile.
 After a moment the hatch opens beneath them and they fall.
+The hatch can also be closed again by a lever.

 The classic hidden trap — the player has no idea it's a trap until it's too late.